-- d.
-Compressed Gases

 - i.
 Securing of gas cylinders

 - (1) Cylinders of compressed gases must be handled as high energy sources.
 They pose a serious hazard if the cylinder valve is dislodged.
 When storing or moving a cylinder, have the cap securely in place to protect the stem.
 Use suitable racks, straps, chains or stands to support cylinders.

 - (2) Do not store cylinders or lecture bottles with the regulator in place.
 If the regulator fails, the entire contents of the gas cylinder may be discharged.

 - ii.
 Decontamination procedures

-- Not Applicable

 - iii.
-Designated area
+Not Applicable

-Compressed gas cylinders which contain acutely toxic gases must be stored in a designated area.
+Designated area Compressed gas cylinders which contain acutely toxic gases must be stored in a designated area.
 See the SOP for acutely toxic compressed gases.